3DBAG/3dbag-docs/docs/en/index.md

 Both the 3D Geluid and the 3D BAG use the BAG as a basis for the buildings.
 While the 3D BAG uses the AHN only, the 3D Geluid data has been extended with LoD1.2 models that were generated with the current point cloud of Kadaster where the buildings are newer than AHN.

 Besides building models, the 3D Geluid data also contains two additional layers that model the height of the terrain, and the sound absorption values of the various terrain objects.
-The building models in 3D Geluid data are LoD1.3 andrepresented as 2D only, since the currently common noise calculation software can only handle 2D buildings (+ height attribute).
+The building models in 3D Geluid data are LoD1.3 and represented as 2D only, since the currently common noise calculation software can only handle 2D buildings (+ height attribute).

 Similarly to the 3D Basisvoorziening, the LoD1.3 models in the 3D Geluid data were generated with an older, more stable version of the same algorithms that we use in the 3D BAG.